sagarikaboseDA/Ferns-and-Petals-Sales-Dashboard-/README.md

 # Steps Performed
 1. **Data Transformation**
-   - Cleaned and standardized Customers, Orders, and Products datasets.
-   - Created relationships using keys (CustomerID, ProductID).
+   - The first step was to clean and prepare the raw datasets.
+Each dataset had unique information:
+   - Customers dataset contained details of buyers (name, ID, region, contact).
+   - Orders dataset captured transactional data such as date, order quantity, price, and discounts.
+   - Products dataset provided product-level details including category, sub-division, and price.
+   - Using Power Query and transformation techniques, I standardized the formats, ensured date fields were uniform, and handled missing or duplicate values.
+I then performed data modeling by creating relationships between primary and foreign keys (for example, CustomerID linking Customers and Orders, and ProductID linking Orders and Products).
+This step allowed me to establish a relational structure so that insights could flow seamlessly across tables.

 2. **Data Modeling**
-   - Built a star schema with Orders as fact table.
+   - Built a star schema with Orders as fact table, Customers and Products as Dimensional table.
    - Added calculated columns (Revenue, Profit Margin, Final Payable Amount).
+   - Total Revenue = Quantity × Price – Discounts + Taxes

 3. **Analysis**
    - Performed **Month-on-Month (MOM)** analysis.
+Understanding growth over time was central to the analysis.
+I created Month-on-Month (MOM) comparisons to track how sales, revenue, and customer engagement evolved.
+MOM analysis highlighted short-term growth trends (e.g., seasonal sales spikes).
+This provided both operational and strategic perspectives.
    - Identified top products, high-value customers, ocassion based order frequency, type of items majorly preferred based on various ocassions, peak hours of receiving orders, orders received maximum by weekddays and regional sales trends.
    - Calculated Total Sales, Average Sales, Average customer satisfaction rating, Total items sold.

 4. **Dashboard Visualization**
    - Used Pivot Tables and Charts to build an interactive dashboard.
    - Included KPIs like Sales Growth, Average Sales and Customer Satisfaction Rating.
+   - Key visualization elements included:
+   - Sales by Region & Sub-division for geographical insights.
+   - Revenue vs Category/Items Trend to monitor pricing strategies as per products with maximum influx of revenue and customer engagement.
+   - Top Products & Top Regions contributing to overall revenue.
+   - MOM Sales Chart to detect growth patterns.
+The final Dashboard offered a consolidated view of the business, allowing decision-makers to filter by time, product category, or region.

 # Key Insights
 - North region generated highest revenue contribution.